Standard Poker Chip Values and Colors

 Poker chips and pocket aces

-Every single casino you go to will clearly differentiate their poker chips for cash games and their poker chips from tournaments.
+Every casino clearly distinguishes their poker chips for cash games from their poker chips for tournaments.
 This is primarily to avoid confusion and to stop people from passing off tournament chips as cash game chips (or vice versa).
-Cash game chips have a real money value that can be cashed out at any time, whereas tournament chips have no real money value, so it’s important to keep the two separate.
+Cash game chips have a real-money value that can be cashed out at any time, whereas tournament chips have no real-money value, so it’s important to keep the two separate.

 Chip Values in Poker Tournaments